 You + Office = Perfect Partnership

-Now we get to the main event, the keynote to address - it’s time to sell yourself to them as the perfect candidate out of that resume stack of 250 others.
+Now we get to the main event, the keynote to address - it’s time to sell yourself to them.
+Our HR statistics show that you're going up against a resume stack of 250 others, so yours needs to be perfect.

 The odds don’t seem to be in your favor, but don’t worry.
 The next two areas (we suggest a paragraph for each) give you plenty of room to make your case.
 Though they’re opposites, these sections have a symbiotic relationship.